qt/qt5/README.md

 More details follow.

 Build!
 ======

 Qt is built with CMake, and a typical
 `configure && cmake --build .` build process is used.

-If ninja is installed, it is automatically chosen as CMake generator.
+If Ninja is installed, it is automatically chosen as CMake generator.

 Some relevant configure options (see configure -help):